 - Names of each member of your team and the name of your team advisor

 - PDB IDs of the protein structures you have shown in your video

 - Attribution for any other images and/or animations featured in your video

 - Credits for any sounds effects and/or background music used in your video

 - The PDB-101 branding slide

-If your video shows footage/image and/or voice of a person who is not a member of your team, have them, or if minor, their parents/guardians sign the Actor Release Form.
-Each member should also have a signed Parent Permission form.
-Photograph or scan the forms and have the files ready when you are ready to register for the challenge.
+Each team member should submit a signed Parent Permission form.
+Photograph or scan the forms and have the files at hand when you are ready to register for the challenge.

 If you have any questions, please email email@example.com.
-If you would like to receive monthly updates and educational news, please sign up using the button on the top.
+If you would like to receive monthly updates and educational news, please sign up using the link on the top.